Coprela/CompareSet/README.md

 CompareSet is a tool for comparing vector-based PDF drawings.
 The project uses a `src` layout for maintainability and includes a simple GUI built with PySide6.

+## About

+CompareSet was created for the DDT-FUE department at TechnipFMC and is intended for use in authorized corporate environments.

 ## Quick start

 ```bash